tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 // (...)
 ```

-The *args* is an array of pointers that will be containing arguments for executed program.
-The first string is the name of app.
-Next we load all arguments (limited by MAX_ARGS preprocessor directive).
+The *args* is an array of pointers that will contain arguments for executed program.
+The first string is the name of the app.
+Next we load all arguments (limited by MAX_ARGS preprocessor definition).

 *args[i] = 0* ends the list of arguments.
-Its required for proper working.
+It's required for proper work.

 If *execvp* can't execute program then we end process with 1 exit status.